 Licensing authorities are able to request any information from an operator they may require to make licensing decisions.
-The Gambling Act 2005 requires a minimum level of information to be provided but the Gambling Commission state in their Guidance to Licensing Authorities that this does not preclude reasonable requests from licensing authorities for any additional information they may require to satisfy themselves their decisions accord with the licensing objectives and Codes of Practice.
-The Gambling Commission Guidance states this may include, for example, a business plan or the operator's own risk assessment with regard to licensing objectives at a local level.
+The Gambling Act requires a minimum level of information to be provided but the Commission states in its Guidance to Licensing Authorities that this does not preclude reasonable requests from licensing authorities for any additional information they may require to satisfy themselves their decisions accord with the licensing objectives and Codes of Practice.
+The Commission's Guidance states this may include, for example, a business plan or the operator's own risk assessment with regard to licensing objectives at a local level.

-Premises licences will be subject to the requirements set out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions which will be detailed in regulations issued by the Secretary of State.
+Premises licences will be subject to the requirements set out in the Gambling Act and regulations, as well as specific mandatory and default conditions detailed in regulations issued by the Secretary of State.
 Licensing authorities are able to exclude default conditions and also attach others, where it is believed to be appropriate.